r-gheda/depth-based-parallax-effect/README.md

 # Student Workspace for CS4365 Applied Image Processing
 ### Roberto Gheda - 5863503
 ## Prerequisites
-This app has been developed and tested on Ubuntu 22.04 using Python 3.10.13, cmake 3.22.1 and C++.
+This app has been developed and tested on Ubuntu 22.04 using Python 3.10.13, cmake 3.22.1 and C++. \
 Moreover, the `xdg-open` command is used for image displaying during SAM-based image editing (see below for details).
 Please install `xdg-utils`.
 ```
 sudo apt-get install xdg-utils
 ```
+## External code
+Code in folders [src/dist_depth](src/dist_depth/) and [src/segment-anything](src/segment-anything/) come from the respective GitHub repositories and contain the core code for running the deep learning models. \
+The [framework](framework) directory contains the image processing framework used in the assignments. \
+Everything else is made by me.

 ## Build and run
 Build the C++ executables:
 ```